OCHA-DAP/hdx-design/specs/powerviews_extension/ckanext_powerviews_spec.md

 ### Database tables

-Similar to the existing ResourceView model, but the many-to-many relationship with resources is managed by a separate `resource_powerview_association` table.
+Similar to the existing ResourceView model, but the many-to-many relationship with resources is managed by a separate `powerview_resource_association` table.

 #### `powerview` table
 ```